- What is “OKVD”?

 - I’m interested in playing.
 How do I sign up?

 - Typically, we have two 12-week new recruit classes per year, one in the fall and one in the spring.
+These classes teach you EVERYTHING you need to know, including step one: learning how to skate!

 - Oh no, I missed the new recruit information meeting!
 Can I still join?

 - We welcome new skaters to join our class up to two weeks late.
 You can always email New Recruits for more information.
+We also love to see new faces join our league as officials!

 - I’ve never skated before.
 Is this a problem?